 A Key to Basketball Speed and Quickness.

-The unique part of having basketball speed and quickness has to do with timing, fakes, body position, and ball position.
+The unique part of basketball speed and quickness is timing, fakes, body position, and ball position.
 Many times a player may look extremely quick, but it’s just that he or she is great at timing and fakes.
-They understand getting the defense to freeze or lunge and then they step by or through.
-When you see it live it looks like they used a quick move.
+They understand getting the defense to freeze or lunge, and then they step by or through.
+It looks like they used a quick move when you see it live.
 Other times players use great body position and ball position to pull the defense out of position; it’s called getting the defense on your hip.

-Quickness in offensive basketball has to do with how well a player can change direction, react to the defenses move, ball and body fake, and create separation.
-There have been many players over the years that were not the quickest most natural athlete on the court, but they could always get open, could always blow by defenders, and could always create separation from the defense.
+Quickness in offensive basketball depends on how well a player can change direction, react to the defensive moves, ball and body fake, and create separation.
+There have been many players over the years who were not the quickest, most natural athlete on the court, but they could always get open, blow by defenders, and create separation from the defense.
 It is because they have great body control and know how to take advantage of fakes.